aranc23/zfs_mgmt/README.md

 The intended use is match zfs send/recv snapshots or hand-created snapshots, etc.  ie: ^syncoid_

-## Philosophy of Operation

-### Timestamps in snapshot names and logging
-Timestamps should use localtime.
-If the user wants gmt/utc they should set the system time apropriately.  (zfs uses local time in the creation property so using anything else just creates apparent mismatches.)

-### Snapshot Management / zfs destroy
+## Snapshot Management / zfs destroy
 When destroying snapshots according to a given policy, all snapshots should be considered for deletion and all snapshots should be considered as potentially satisfying the retention policy regardless